(Personal Capital is now Empower)

 If your first response to these questions is “I have no idea…” don’t worry, there’s an app for that.
 Several, actually.

-Getting a clear picture of your finances doesn’t have to be hard, and Personal Capital and Quicken are two of the best apps that can help you stay organized (and sane) while putting together a financial plan.
+Getting a clear picture of your finances doesn’t have to be hard, and Empower and Quicken are two of the best apps that can help you stay organized (and sane) while putting together a financial plan.
 But the two apps are designed for very different users.

 |Cost||Free for app users; paid accounts available for advisory services||$41.88-$119.88 depending on the version|